 333 The Sociology of Health and Illness

 This course is an examination of the theories and practices that constitute a sociological understanding of medicine, health, and illness.
 Social epidemiology, health care systems, stigma, medicalization, suffering, and death, are some of the phenomena considered.
+This course is a Health Studies elective.
 Offered every two years.

 344 Adv Quantitative Data Analysis

 This course is intended for the social science major who is interested in a deeper exploration of the topics and techniques covered in an introductory course on social research methods.
-Students taking this course will have the opportunity to design their own research methods.
-Students taking this course will have the opportunity to desing their own research study, either by collecting original data or by using a secondary data source (such as the General Social Survey).
+Students taking this course will have the opportunity to design their own research study, either by collecting original data or by using a secondary data source (such as the General Social Survey).
 The semester-long project will provide in-depth instruction on survey design, data collection, and data entry.
 Additionally, students will use the SPSS statistical package to comprehensively analyze data, from descriptive results to multiple regression.

 Prerequisite: 244, or the equivalent.
-This course fulfills the DIV II social sciences distribution requirement and QR graduation requirement.
+This course fulfills the DIV II social sciences distribution requirement.
 Offered every two years.

 400 Sociology Seminar